cjavad/jsonpool/README.md

-JSON-STORAGE is a secure way to store json data online, using an rest api.
+JSON-POOl is a secure way to store json data online, using an rest api.
+I was inspired by [myjson.com](http://myjson.com) to make an online json storage system, that unlike myjson gave you the ablity to modify/remove any data you have created using auth tokens

 # API